-Two last notes on bushings:
+Three last notes on bushings:

 First, if you skated in the late 1980s or early 1990s, then you remember how bad Indy stock bushing were.
 Well, a lot has changed in the last 30 years.
 However, the folklore around Indy bushings unfortunately remains.
 In the present day, Indy stock bushings are great.
 Moreover, if the stock ones are too soft/hard for you, Indy makes a ton of after-market bush in a whole range of hardnesses, in both cylinder and conical shapes.

 Second, Ace trucks ride very "loose."
 They come stock with quite soft bushings.
 Ace bushing are not standard sizes, meaning they can be difficult to swap-out without changing the intended turn geometry of the trucks.
 Ace has recently announced that they will be making harder after-market bushings for people who may think the Ace stock bushings are too soft/lose, but I don't think these have hit the market yet.
 Moreover, the "harder" Ace bushings are still quite soft by industry standards.

 In the 1980s wheels averaged around 60mm in size, and about a 95a hardness.
 In the early 1990s the size dropped down to sub-40mm, and hardness went up to 103a.
 Things have since stabilized.
 Standard size wheels now range 51-54mm for street, and 55mm-58mm for bigger transition.
 Again, all of this is somewhat subjective.
 Like decks, if you want reissue Rat Bones or Slimeballs, you can get them.
 Most modern wheels are 99a or 101a.
 There are, however, many companies that make softer wheels, even down 85a.
 Again, if you want it, you can get it.